huggingface/blog/constitutional_ai.md

 # Conclusion

-In conclusion, this blog presents recipes for performing constitutional AI, helping the practitioners align open source models to a set of constitution principles.
+In conclusion, this blog presents recipes for performing constitutional AI, helping the practitioners align open source models to a set of constitutional principles.
 This work includes a nice tool called `huggingface/llm-swarm` for managing scalable inference endpoints in a slurm cluster.
 We also performed a series of experiments training CAI models, finding that we can train CAI-models 1) can be more resilient to prompt injections such as the DAN attack and 2) do not compromise significantly on helpfulness.

 - 💾 Source code for the recipe [https://github.com/huggingface/alignment-handbook/tree/main/recipes/constitutional-ai](https://github.com/huggingface/alignment-handbook/tree/main/recipes/constitutional-ai)